 He grinned, promptly taking another bite before informing me, “You know, in a normal family, it would be the daughter who gets the Dad to give her anything she wants with a look.”

-His words made me nod slowly, staring at my plate for a moment before managing a smile that I really wish it was genuine as I looked up to him once more.
+His words made me nod slowly, staring at my plate for a moment before managing a smile that I really wished was genuine as I looked up to him once more.
 “Sure, Dad, but we’re not exactly a normal family.

 “We’re not normal at all.”